AkankshaNichrelay/letsRust/notes/ownership.md

 1. The scope of the borrower cannot outlast the scope of the original owner.
 2. There can be multiple immutable references, but only one mutable reference.
-3. At any given time, you can have either one mutable reference or any number of immutable refrences.
+At any given time, you can have either one mutable reference or any number of immutable refrences.
 (We can have a mutable reference once the use of immutable reference is finished.)
-4. References must always be valid (can’t be null).
-(Cannot return a reference for a value declared in the scope of the returning function.
-Compiler error)
+3. References must always be valid (can’t be null).
+(Cannot return a reference for a value declared in the scope of the returning function: compile time error)

-References Are Immutable by Default.
-It can be made mutable with mut, but only if its owner is also mutable.
+References are immutable by default.
+It can be made mutable with `mut`, but only if its owner is also mutable.

 ### Slices
 Slices let you reference a contiguous sequence of elements within a collection instead of referencing the entire collection.
 Slices dont take ownership of the underlying data.